The Recovery Narratives Project

 What is recovery?
 That’s the question that started me on this project.
 I wanted to know what makes recovery possible and what recovery makes possible, and I wanted to learn it from those who live it.
 The project website has lots more about its purposes and procedures.

 Phase 2 of the project and its associated task consist of interviews in other countries.
 I am privileged to learn not only about individuals’ recovery experience but at least a bit of the context of that experience.
-Localities in which I have done or will do in-person interviews include
+Localities in which I have done do in-person interviews include

 - Cork, Ireland